Democrats Just Won the House. Here's What They Plan to Do First

 This effort will largely be led by the Committee on Oversight and Government Reform, which will likely be chaired by Maryland Rep. Elijah Cummings.
 This work, however, will almost inevitably broaden to include all committees that have a section solely devoted to oversight.
 The intelligence and judiciary committees will also probably find their work in the spotlight, as will Ways and Means, which has the authority to request President Donald Trump’s tax returns from Treasury Secretary Steve Mnuchin.

-Nadler said in a statement that the results are an indication that “Americans are demanding accountability.”
+Democratic Rep. Jerry Nadler said in a statement that the results are an indication that “Americans are demanding accountability.”

 “We need to get in there and see what’s happening,” said Maryland Rep. John Sarbanes, who sits on the oversight committee.
 “Our job is to put the information in front of the American people so they can make a decision about who they want to be running the federal government.”